iann0036/tf-cfn-provider/docs/providers/oci/CoreInstance.md

 `SourceDetails` - Details for creating an instance.

 `BootVolumeSizeInGbs` - The size of the boot volume in GBs.
 Minimum value is 50 GB and maximum value is 16384 GB (16TB).
-This should only be specified when `source_type` is `image`.
+This should only be specified when `SourceType` is `Image`.

 `KmsKeyId` - The OCID of the KMS key to be used as the master encryption key for the boot volume.

-`SourceId` - The OCID of an image or a boot volume to use, depending on the value of `source_type`.
+`SourceId` - The OCID of an image or a boot volume to use, depending on the value of `SourceType`.

 `SourceType` - The source type for the instance.
-Use `image` when specifying the image OCID.
+Use `Image` when specifying the image OCID.
 Use `bootVolume` when specifying the boot volume OCID.

 `State` - The current state of the instance.